 Field-hunting tip

-Look in alkaline pegmatites country — that is the host setting where nastrophite typically forms.
+Look in alkaline pegmatites country, the host setting where nastrophite typically forms.
 If you start seeing apatite, nepheline, natrolite in float, you are in the right ground.
 Field specimens usually show a equant crystals, massive habit, so train your eye for that shape before scanning the outcrop.